nhsconnect/FHIR-NRLS-API/pages/test/test_access.md

 {% include note.html content="Provided as an overview" %}

-# API Considerations #
+# API Considerations

 Other API consideration are shown below.
 Please click on the parts of the API process to continue your API creation journey.

 {% include custom/provide_api.svg %}

-{% include custom/contribute.html content="Get in involved and contribute to the above API considerations interoperabilityteam@nhs.net"%}
+{% include custom/contribute.html content="Get in involved and contribute to the above API considerations by contacting [interoperabilityteam@nhs.net](mailto:interoperabilityteam@nhs.net)."%}